nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 test results, or treatment plans.

 * Upload a medical file and store in the patient's record at the specified `INDEX`.
 The index refers to the index number shown in the displayed patient list.
-The index **must be a positive integer** 1,2,3 …
+The index **must be a positive whole number** 1,2,3 …

 Examples: